 An incremental backup only backs up data that changed since the previous backup.
 This technique provides additional flexibility in designing a backup strategy and reduces required storage for backups.
-Because an incremental backup always adds to an existing set of backup files, make at least one full backup before doing any incremental backups.

 Incremental backups are typically smaller and take less time than a full backup, making them a good choice for frequent backup jobs.
 Taking frequent incremental backups ensures you can always restore the database to the same state as a few hours or days in the past, without as much load or storage overhead on the database server as taking frequent full backups.